0100101101011010/food/foodventures/_posts/2019-07-20-perfect-chocolate-chip-cookies-taste-test.md

 * 375 °F
 * 8 minutes

+This batch was pretty good for a first go, but it had baked a little unevenly—the edges were getting crispy, but the middle was barely browned.

 ## Round 2

 * dough chilled for 2 hours
 * 375 °F
 * 10 minutes

+These were verging on the over-baked side, for me.
+I like my cookies gooey and chewy.
+These were crunchy around the outside, with only the core remaining soft and chewy.

 ## Round 3